symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/UsingSecretLockForAtomicCrosschainSwapTransactions.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CrossChainSwap.ts
         :language: typescript
         :start-after:  /* start block 06 */
         :end-before: /* end block 06 */

-7. Alice can announce the secret proof transaction TX3 to the public network.
+7. Alice can announce the SecretProofTransaction TX3 to the public network.
 This transaction defines the encrypting algorithm used, the original proof and the secret.
 It will unlock TX2 transaction.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/UsingSecretLockForAtomicCrosschainSwapTransactions.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CrossChainSwap.ts
         :language: typescript
         :start-after:  /* start block 07 */
         :end-before: /* end block 07 */

 8. The proof is revealed in the public chain.
-Bob picks the proof and announces the :ref:`secret proof transaction <secret-proof-transaction>` TX4 to the private chain.
+Bob picks the proof and announces the :ref:`SecretProofTransaction <secret-proof-transaction>` TX4 to the private chain.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/transaction/UsingSecretLockForAtomicCrosschainSwapTransactions.ts
+    .. viewsource:: ../../resources/examples/typescript/transaction/CrossChainSwap.ts
         :language: typescript
         :start-after:  /* start block 08 */
         :end-before: /* end block 08 */